Southern right whale

-The southern right whale (Eubalaena australis) is a baleen whale, one of three species classified as right whales belonging to the genus Eubalaena.
-Southern right whales inhabit oceans south of the Equator, between the latitudes of 20° and 60° south.
-In 2009 the global population was estimated to be approximately 13,600.
+The southern right whale (Eubalaena australis) is a large baleen whale and one of three species of right whale belonging to the genus Eubalaena.
+Found throughout the Southern Hemisphere, it inhabits oceans between the latitudes of 20° and 60° south.
+Like its northern relatives, the southern right whale is noted by its broad back without a dorsal fin, a long, arching mouth, and white growths on its head known as callosities.
+Previously hunted for hundreds of years, almost to extinction, the species is now protected and its global population was estimated to be around 13,600 (2009).